Water supply and sanitation in Saudi Arabia: Tariffs and cost recovery

 Under the new tariff schedule the limit for the first consumption block now is 15 cubic meters per month, down from 50 cubic meters per month previously.
 The tariff is the first block remains extremely low, but it subsequently increases significantly.
 The new tariff schedule also introduces a sewer tariff which did not exist before in Saudi Arabia.
 Tariff adjustments had been proposed for at least six years, but had never been implemented.
 The increase came following a significant drop in oil prices.
 The Ministry of Water says that the majority of households would not be significantly affected by the increase, because their consumption remains within the lower consumption blocks.
 Commercial, industrial and government users are charged according to different, higher tariff schedules.

 Prices for water sold by tanker trucks.
 A cubic meter of water supplied by a water tanker may cost as much as 6 Riyals (US$1.50), or about 20 times more than water supplied through the network.
 Citizens who are not connected to the piped network, who are often poor, pay up to 40 times more for water than connected households.
 The monthly water bill is about 1 Riyal (US$0.27), compared to an average mobile phone bill of 200 Riyals.
 The price of a 19 cubic meter tank is 150 SR, and the price of a 30 cubic meter tank is 180 SR. Although price may change during holidays and peak seasons, and not all cities are the same.

 Sale of treated effluent.
 Through the Treated Sewage Effluent Initiative (TSEI) of the National Water Company, treated wastewater is sold to major water customers, such as industries or golf course operators, under long-term contracts of up to 25 years.
 This generates a revenue stream that recovers the costs of wastewater treatment under Build-Operate Transfer (BOT) projects financed by the private sector.
-As of 2011, it was estimated that NWC had signed TSE agreements worth more than 5 billion Saudi Riyals (USD 1.33 billion).
+As of 2011, it was estimated that NWC had signed TSE agreements worth more than 5 billion Saudi Riyals (US$1.33 billion).

 Cost recovery and subsidies.
 Before the 2016 tariff increase, on average "the government (was) only recovering one or two percent of its costs, and the (subsidy) plans are benefiting the rich, not the poor", according to Adil Bushnak.
 According to a 2000 estimate by the World Bank, the government paid annual subsidies of US$3.2 billion, equivalent to 1.7% of GDP and 7% of oil revenues.
 Desalinated water is provided for free by SWCC to NWC.
 Before the introduction of the private sector in Riyadh, the Riyadh branch of MOWE – probably one of the best performing branches - had revenues of 370 million Riyals in 2004, but expenses of 570 million Riyals.